 GTEC played an important role by bringing together examples and people.
 It became an annual, milestone event.
 It was at GTEC 2007 that Ken Cochrane announced that the GC was going to build a “Collaborative Library” and it was at GTEC a year later that we launched GCPEDIA — bringing people and technology together.

-GTEC is gone and FWD50 has taken its place and the gathering for technology hopefuls.
+GTEC is gone and FWD50 has taken its place as a gathering for technology hopefuls.
 The world is a scary place and we are not sure whom to trust.

 High-speed wireless saturates the urban environment and ubiquitous network access is a reality.
 Digital natives experience continuous instant communication as part of everyday life while Government workplaces seem antiquated by comparison.
 The web and the collective forces that it enables are transforming all parts of connected society.
 Recorded information is produced at an accelerating rate.